Before betting on draws, I needed to spot overpriced odds to get value from Market misjudgments.

 85% of the time, they come from shots in the box.

-Thus, a football team is focused on taking as many shots in the box as possible and avoiding shots in the box against.
+Thus, a football team is focused on taking as many shots in the box as possible and minimizing shots in the box against.

 TSBR = ShotsintheBoxFor / (ShotsintheBoxFor + ShotsintheBoxAgainst).

 I started doing this by collecting data from the 2011/2012 season to calculate the TSBR for each team at home and away.

 At this point, I had to group the teams according to their TSBR rating to know how the results usually play out when teams play with one another.
 In this way, I had the number of wins, draws, losses, and the average expected goals for each fixture type.

 With the average expected goals of any game, I used the Poisson distribution to compare wins, draws and losses percentage with those calculated by the TSBR.

 Thanks to the complete picture that I had available for each fixtures types, I could start to backtest and build my value betting strategies verifying the hypotheses that came out by observing the expected number of draws of each match.

 Looking back for moving forward

 Thanks to some typical behaviour I mentioned in the first part of my investment thesis on football draws, even amateur bettors, big spenders, and pro tipsters can make draws a value investment.

 They keep moving in their comfort zone by betting on winners.

 Therefore, you need to pay attention to the past to observe what has survived.

 The past is the best indicator to develop long term value betting strategies on draws, just like it happens in the business world as Warren Buffett points out: